baasilali/explosions/README.md

 # NO - AI Used.

 During the recent development of "vibe-coding," I wanted to continue to refine my raw-skills.
-This project is the first iteration of my "NO-AI" projects to continue developing my personal development skills.
+This project is the first iteration of my "NO-AI" projects to continue developing my personal skills.

 # Physics Ball Explosion Simulator